 To continue support for the nonprofit community, media services transitioned to the Community Media Center and technical assistance, professional development, and the compensation and benefit survey moved to the Johnson Center’s Nonprofit Services Program.
 These two services are focused on providing essential tools for effective nonprofit leadership and management.

-Currently managed by the Nonprofit Network in Jackson, Michigan, the Nonprofit Good Practice Guide (NGPG) was the idea of Dr. Joel J. Orosz, Distinguished Professor of Philanthropic Studies at Grand Valley State University and was created in 2002 by the Dorothy A. Johnson Center for Philanthropy.
+The Nonprofit Good Practice Guide, an idea of Joel J. Orosz, distinguished professor of philanthropic studies at Grand Valley State University, was created in 2002 by the Dorothy A. Johnson Center for Philanthropy.
 In 2012, these comprehensive online resources were given to the Nonprofit Network where additional interactive features were added.

 The book, “Establishing a Charitable Foundation in Michigan,” is an example of an original publication that is now a classic resource for Michigan’s philanthropists (the guide is being revised in 2015).
 The guidebook, written in 1987 by Attorney Duane Tarnacki provides concrete advice to encourage the creation of foundations to serve the state of Michigan.
 Revised over time as the field has matured and changed, this publication is focused on the rules and regulations specific to Michigan.

-Video: Watch Duane Tarnacki discuss his book, “Establishing a Charitable Foundation in Michigan.”
+Video: Duane Tarnacki discusses the book, “Establishing a Charitable Foundation in Michigan.”

 Michigan’s philanthropic community, both foundations and nonprofits, focus on increasing and improving the charitable sector for the benefit of all citizens of the state of Michigan.
 A number of the projects, organizations, and initiatives launched over the past 40 years in Michigan continue to only – or mainly – serve Michigan.
 In some cases, this was because the project was very Michigan-specific in its design or effects; in others, because it was not so successful in Michigan that it inspired replication elsewhere.
 In any case, however, these projects all provided building blocks for Michigan’s philanthropic infrastructure, and lessons learned to inform future activities.